-After a year and a half of off and on COVID restrictions, many of us have turned to planning our next vacation.
+After two years of on COVID restrictions, many of us have turned to planning our next vacation.
 And if you'd rather pay for your next trip with points and miles instead of dollars, then this may be the right time for you to take a look at the best travel rewards cards.

 - Best Flexible Points Card: Chase Sapphire Preferred®